The Motion Picture Business, Mobile Devices and Big Data: Or Why Time Warner Just Allowed Itself To Be Sold To AT&T

 I suspect that's why Jeff Bewkes and his team acted now.

-They agreed to sell their gem of company because that sale right now made the most sense for shareholder value.
+They agreed to sell their gem of a company because that sale right now made the most sense for shareholder value.

 Going on as before without a strong mobile platform of their own?